aeternity/aepp-prototypes/README.md

 **Single æpp**
 <img src='sprint-09-release/img/aepp.jpg' width='100%'>

-### Developer side
+### Developer site
-The developer side is the place where developers can get started with developing æpps for the æternity blockchain.
-In there we're linking all the useful Github repositories a developer needs for to get started.
+The developer site is the place where developers can get learn how to get started developing æpps for the æternity blockchain.
+It contains all the documentation and links to the Github repositories a developer needs for to get started.

 **Get Started Guide**
 <img src='sprint-09-release/img/dev-1.jpg' width='100%'>